Call Us: (920) 233-1540

 People with ears that are overly large or that stick out often feel self-conscious about their appearance.
 Ear surgery, also known as otoplasty, in Wisconsin at Fox Valley Plastic Surgery can improve the shape, position or proportion of the ear.
 This surgery can be performed on both young children and on adults, helping them feel more comfortable and secure in their appearance with a minimal risk of complications.
 Otoplasty can correct a defect in the ear structure that is present at birth, that becomes apparent with development, or it can treat misshapen ears caused by injury.

-Dr. David Janssen and Dr. William Doubek are experts in otoplasty.
-The Wisconsin plastic surgeons are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
+Dr. David Janssen is an expert in otoplasty, and is helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
 To learn more about otoplasty, request your consultation in either the Oshkosh or Appleton office using our online form or contact us at (920) 233-1540.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+The non-refundable $100 cosmetic consultation fee can be applied towards the cost of the procedure.

 Ear surgery creates a natural shape, while bringing balance and proportion to the ears and face.
 Correction of even minor deformities can have profound beneﬁts to appearance and self-esteem.
 Ear surgery can treat:

 During otoplasty, an incision is made in the back of the ear so that cartilage can be sculpted or folded.
 Stitches are then used to close the incision and help maintain the new shape.
 Creating a fold in the cartilage makes the ear lie against the head and appear more normal.
 The surgery can be performed at our Theda Clark Surgery Center in Oshkosh.